- 1 Article Summary: Moving to Dubai from UK

 Moving to Dubai from UK is becoming one of the most popular relocation choices for UK expats and British nationals seeking a tax-free lifestyle, world-class infrastructure and a secure place to live and invest.
 Whether you are a professional pursuing a career in the United Arab Emirates, an investor looking to secure the Dubai Golden Visa through property acquisition or a retiree drawn by the year-round sunshine, the UAE offers an exceptional environment for expatriates.

-For comprehensive and updated UAE government information, you can also consult the official UAE Government Portal ensuring you remain informed of all laws, regulations and public services in the Emirates.
+For comprehensive and updated UAE government information, consult the UAE government portal or laws, regulations and public services.

 For UK nationals, relocating to Dubai offers unique advantages post-Brexit.
 The city’s strategic location, positioned between Europe, Asia and Africa, provides global connectivity for business and leisure.
 Combine that with zero personal income tax, strong property ownership rights for foreigners and a high standard of living, and it’s clear why moving to Dubai from UK is such an attractive proposition.